Index

 Domestic Abuse Crimes and Incidents

-The number of domestic abuse-related crimes has increased across the Humberside Police Area over time, although it is likely that the data recording has improved over time with more domestic abuse-related crimes recorded as such in the last five years.
+The number of domestic abuse-related crimes has increased across the Humberside Police Area over time, although it is likely that the data recording has improved over time with more domestic abuse-related crimes recorded as such in the last few years.

-Across the Humberside Police Area, there had been just over 16,000 domestic abuse-related crimes recorded during each financial year between 2018/19 and 2021/22, dropping to around 15,500 in 2022/23.
+Across the Humberside Police Area, there had been just over 16,000 domestic abuse-related crimes recorded during each financial year between 2018/19 and 2021/22, but this fell to around 15,500 in 2022/23.
+However, there has been an increase in the latest year to almost 17,400 domestic abuse-related crimes recorded for 2023/24.

 Violence Against the Person Crimes

 The percentage of violent offences that were domestic abuse-related had increased over time between 2015/16 and 2020/21, but decreased in both 2021/22 and 2022/23.
+Whilst there has been an increase for 2023/24, the percentage is lower than the peak in 2020/21.

 Sexual Offences